dariatarad/UniversityEnrollment/README.md

      b.
 Error message if any of the fields are empty.

      c.
-If no issues detected data from text fields is collected and stored in students txt file.
-Success message is displayed and all text field cleared.
+If no issues detected - data from text fields is collected and stored in students txt file.
+Success message is displayed and all text fields cleared.

 ### View Student Form
   1. User can search for student by ID.